Information and Indications

 DRUG INTERACTIONS: Avoid use of live vaccines in patients treated

 USE IN SPECIFIC POPULATIONS

-- Pregnancy: There is a pregnancy exposure registry that monitors pregnancy outcomes in women
+- Pregnancy: A pregnancy exposure registry monitors pregnancy outcomes in women exposed to

 - Lactation: There are no data on the presence of DUPIXENT in human milk, the effects on the